 - Inform the employee that you have no choice except to suggest firing.

-- Inform your employee that you will be collaborating with them to improve their performance over the following three months.
+- Inform your employees that you will be collaborating with them to improve their performance over the following three months.

-- Request that the employee repeats the procedure.
+- Request that the employee repeat the procedure.

 - Ignore the employee’s behaviour and hope they don’t make the same mistakes again.